ddev/ddev/docs/users/performance.md

   nfs.server.verbose = 3
   ```

-* Run Console.app and put "nfs" in the search box at the top. `sudo nfsd restart` and read the messages carefully.
+* Run Console.app and put "nfsd" in the search box at the top. `sudo nfsd restart` and read the messages carefully.
 Attempt to `ddev debug nfsmount` the problematic project directory.

 ### Windows-specific NFS debugging